martanne/vis/README.md

 vis a vim like frontend
 -----------------------

-The vis frontend uses a similar approach to the one suggested by Markus Teich[3] but it turns out to be a bit more complicated.
+The vis frontend uses a similar approach to the one suggested by [Markus Teich](http://lists.suckless.org/dev/1408/23219.html) but it turns out to be a bit more complicated.
 For starters there are movements and commands which consist of more than one key/ character.
 As a consequence the key lookup is not a simple array dereference but instead the arrays are looped over until a match